vdjonsson/abopt/README.md

 > `output: PDB file of molecular structure mutated`

 ### scan
-`antibody_pipeline scan` mutational scanning on a subset of locations or a chain.
+`abopt scan` mutational scanning on a subset of locations or a chain.

 > `input: foldx use foldx for mutational scanning `
 > `input: filenames of molecular structures to scan, comma delimited`